 They need, like all good businesses, to diversify.
 They should not put all of the economic eggs in one basket.
 That means being aggressively, but responsibly pro-business.
 They need to attract a number of small and medium firms that can create more resilient, complementary industries.
 They need to encourage services to be generalists rather than specialists so that as industries go through cycles of boom and bust, the support industries can align with what is currently working.

-I am not.
-AM NOT, suggesting an industrial policy of picking winners and losers.
-I am suggesting that cities not go after one large company to replace a previously large company, but that they encourage an organic development of a number of industries, even considering non-industrial, but complementary activities, like artist colonies and incubation centers.
-They need to make long term policy decisions that will allow organizations to ensure that some things are fixed in their budgets, like low cost rentals and certain tax advantages.
+I am not suggesting an industrial policy of picking winners and losers.
+I am suggesting that cities avoid going after one large company to replace a previously large company, but that they encourage the organic development of a number of industries, even considering non-industrial, but complementary activities, like artist colonies and incubation centers.
+They need to make long-term policy decisions that will allow organizations to ensure that some things are fixed in their budgets, like low-cost rentals and certain tax advantages.
 Because these are all discretionary, as soon as a city hits a financial wall, it starts retreating from incentives.
-I believe some incentives need to be multi-year, perhaps 10 years or more, so that the small and medium businesses can count on certain aspects of their environment while other parts rapidly change.
+I believe some incentives need to be multi-year, perhaps 10 years or more so that the small and medium businesses can count on certain aspects of their environment while other parts rapidly change.
 If everything rapidly changes together, businesses may not be able to cope.
-And like the business of the past that turned once thriving areas into near ghost towns, they either collapse or flee.
+And like the business of the past that turned once-thriving areas into near ghost towns, they either collapse or flee.